 Documentary evidence generally is required to support all expenses for lodging while traveling away from home.
-It is also required for any other expense of \$25 or more, except transportation charges if the evidence is not readily available.
+It is also required for any other expense of \$25 or more (\$75 or more for expenses incurred after September 30, 1995), except transportation charges if the evidence is not readily available.
 Documentary evidence is a receipt, paid bill, or similar proof sufficient to support an expense.
 Documentary evidence ordinarily will be considered adequate if it shows the amount, date, place, and essential business character of the expense.

-An example of a document that is not adequate evidence is a canceled check made out to an individual if it is not combined with other evidence to show that the check was used for a business purpose.
+An example of a document that is not adequate evidence is a canceled check if it is not combined with other evidence to show that the check was used for a business purpose.